I didn't really discover Anzac Day until about 15 years ago when I went to a dawn service.

 Grandma Ollie used to make great Anzac biscuits.
 I don't know what she would think about adding a pinch of rosemary leaves to the mix but I loved the flavour twist.
 Rosemary also signifies remembrance so that's a nice fit too.

-This recipe comes from a Trafalgar Tours lunch I attended last week to launch their new tours.
-The biscuits are made for them by About Life
+This recipe comes from a Trafalgar Tours lunch I attended promoting their tours to Gallipoli.

 (makes about 35 biscuits)